omicsEye/omeClust/README.md

 1. Generality: omeClust uses distance matrix as input, to allow users decide about appropriate distance metric for their data.

-2. A simple user interface (single command driven flow)
+2. A simple user interface (single command-driven flow)
     * The user only needs to provide a distance matrix file and a metadata file (optional)

 3. A complete report including main outputs:
     * A text file of clusters and related information is provided as output in a tab-delimited file, `clusters.txt`
-    * Ordination plots (PCoA, PCA, MDS, and t-SNE), heatmap,and network plot are provides for ease of interpretation
+    * Ordination plots (PCoA, PCA, MDS, and t-SNE), heatmap, and network plot are provided for ease of interpretation
     * Discretized metadata that has been used for enrichment score calculation

 # omeClust #